otherPOM/Battleship/README.md

 ## Stage 4
 To complete this step, you should add a check that all the ships were successfully sunk.
 The game is supposed to go on until all ships go down.
 The program should print an extra message `You sank a ship!` when all the cells of a particular ship have been hit.
 Take a look at the examples below!

+## Stage 5
+To complete this stage and the entire project, add a PvP component to your game.
+Now the player will see not only the opponent's screen but their own as well.
+Place the opponent's screen at the top and your field at the bottom.